- CLASS: Aves (Birds)

 AT THE ZOO

-San Diego Zoo Global has had lories and lorikeets in our collection since our earliest days in the 1920s.
-By 1969, we had exhibited 51 lory and lorikeet species and subspecies.
+San Diego Zoo Wildlife Alliance has been home to lories and lorikeets since our earliest days in the 1920s.
+By 1969, we had 51 lory and lorikeet species and subspecies.
 In 1966, we were the first facility outside of Australia to exhibit orange-billed lorikeets, and in 1993, the first outside of Fiji to exhibit solitary lories.
 We received a Significant Achievement Award from the Association of Zoos and Aquariums for the first hatch of a blue-crowned lory in 1973 and our work with Tahitian blue lories in 1980.

 The Safari Park’s Lorikeet Landing was the first to provide a continuous feeding program that could accommodate up to 3,000 visitors a day.
 You can purchase a cup of special lorikeet nectar and have these colorful and noisy birds land all around and even on you as you hold out your arm.
 This is a great way to catch a glimpse of their unique tongue as the lorikeets lap up the nectar.
 It also makes for some great photos!